MeridianInnovation/pysenxor-lite/README.md

 You can interact with the device in multiple threads.

 For example, you can read the data in a background thread, and read/write registers in the main thread.
 Which is useful for GUI applications.

+### More usage

+For more usage and API reference, please refer to the [Documentation](https://MeridianInnovation.github.io/pysenxor-open/).

+## Examples

+For beginners, there are some examples in the [examples](./example) folder.

+These examples provide a set of actual use cases of the `senxor` library.

+- Connect device, read thermal data, convert data to image, use cv2 to display the image stream.
+- Use thread to read data in background.
+- Create a simple GUI application to display the thermal camera stream.

 ## Contributing